rollup/rollupjs.org/guide/en/00-introduction.md

 ### Overview

 Rollup is a module bundler for JavaScript which compiles small pieces of code into something larger and more complex, such as a library or application.
 It uses the new standardized format for code modules included in the ES6 revision of JavaScript, instead of previous idiosyncratic solutions such as CommonJS and AMD.
+ES6 modules let you freely and seamlessly combine the most useful individual functions from your favorite libraries.
+This will eventually be possible natively, but Rollup lets you do it today.

 ### Quick Start Guide

 Install with `npm install --global rollup`.
 Rollup can be used either through a [command line interface](https://github.com/rollup/rollup/wiki/Command-Line-Interface) with an optional configuration file, or else through its [JavaScript API](https://github.com/rollup/rollup/wiki/JavaScript-API).
 Run `rollup --help` to see the available options and parameters.
-The [starter project template](https://github.com/rollup/rollup-starter-project) demonstrates common configuration options, and more detailed instructions are available throughout this user guide.
+The [starter project template](https://github.com/rollup/rollup-starter-project) demonstrates common configuration options, and more detailed instructions are available throughout the [user guide](http://rollupjs.org/).

 #### Commands